Contact Us

 The Norton KDH School of Radiologic Technology is a 24-month, six-semester program that prepares its students to become competent radiologic technologists.
 A radiologic technologist is a highly trained professional who is skilled in the use of ionizing radiation for the quality demonstration of portions of the human anatomy on a computer monitor or fluoroscopic screen.
 The images produced by the radiologic technologists are used for diagnostic interpretation by a radiologist.
 Many radiologic technologists work in hospitals, although positions in medical clinics and private offices are available.

 The Norton KDH School of Radiologic Technology offers a certificate in radiologic technology.
 However, in order to be able to sit for the ARRT national registry, all students graduating after Jan.
 1, 2015, are required to have, at a minimum, an associate degree.
 In order for our students to meet this mandate, the Norton KDH School of Radiologic Technology is in an articulation agreement with Ivy Tech Community College.
-Please download the Information/Application Packet for more information.
+Please download the Information Packet for more information.

 Please review our Program Effective Data using the link below:Program Effectiveness Data (PDF)